Blog post

 This scattered way of collecting and processing feedback can create bottlenecks that often manifest in the form of interpretation issues or unexpected last minute changes to process workflows.
 Needless to say, this approach to collaborative process modeling is a thing of the past.

 Learning to model our processes in Cardanit has been easier than we thought.
-With no previous experience with BPMN, we got familiar both with the standard and with the editor in a matter of hours.
+With no previous experience with BPMN, we got familiar both with the standard and with the tool in a matter of hours.

 Cristina Moretto Administrative Assistant ESTECO